Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve equilibrium and instability

 where $\prime$ means differentiation with respect to $x$ at $x=x_e$.
 Thus we can write the linearized dynamics as

 where the $k_{\rm eff}$ is the {\em effective stiffness} of the valve

 In the industrially relevant case that the mechanical damping $c$ is negligible then a necessary condition for static stability is $k_{\rm eff} >0$.
 In contrast if the effective stiffness is negative, then the dynamic equilibrium will be unstable.
-Thus, the condition for the onset of such a static instability will be given by $k_{\rm eff} =0$ .
+Thus, the condition for the onset of such a static instability will be given by $k_{\rm eff} =0$.

-From a dynamical systems perspective such a condition defines a {\em saddle-node bifurcation}, or {\em tipping point}, which can be identified by a fold point in the characteristic curve of $x_{e}$ as a function of $p_r$.
-Such a instability (labeled $S_2$ in Fig.\ref{fig:stopper_below_fold}) when reached upon slowly reducing the pressure from a statically stable equilibrium, would lead to a sudden jump in the valve lift.
+From a dynamical systems perspective such a condition defines a {\em saddle-node bifurcation}, which can be identified by a fold point in the characteristic curve of $x_{e}$ as a function of $p_r$.
+Such an instability (labeled $S_2$ in Fig.\ref{fig:stopper_below_fold}) when reached upon slowly reducing the pressure from a statically stable equilibrium, would lead to a sudden jump in the valve lift.
 If this occurs at a pressure below set pressure, this would cause the valve to close.

-Thus, we can see that a fold, due to zero effective stiffness of the valve is what underlies the blowdown effect that is designed into simple DSOPRVs.
+Thus, we can see that a fold, due to zero effective stiffness of the valve is what underlies the blowdown effect, that is designed into simple DSOPRVs.
 In turn, it is the geometric shape of the valve through $A_{\rm eff}(x)$ (and to a less extent $A_{\rm ft}(x)$) that can give rise to these folds.

-To illustrate this effect we have preformed calculations for a basic 2J3 valve with parameters defined in \Cref{tab:parameters}.
-We then consider variation of the effective area from a simple constant case $A_{\rm eff} =A_0$ to nonlinear cases of $A_{\rm eff}(x)$ by introducing different half-open angles and set pressures. \Cref{tab:-aeffs-from-different-open-angles} gives the calculated values of the dimensionless form of coefficients of the quadratic form of $A_{\rm eff}(x)$ in \eqref{eq:Aeff_Taylor} for four different values of $\alpha = \pi -\varphi$.
+To illustrate this effect, we have performed calculations for a basic 2J3 valve with parameters defined in \Cref{tab:parameters}.
+We then consider the variation of the effective area from a simple constant case $A_{\rm eff} =A_0$ to nonlinear cases of $A_{\rm eff}(x)$ by introducing different half-open angles and set pressures. \Cref{tab:-aeffs-from-different-open-angles} gives the calculated values of the dimensionless form of the coefficients of the quadratic form of $A_{\rm eff}(x)$ in Eq.~\eqref{eq:Aeff_Taylor} for four different values of $\alpha = \pi -\varphi$.

-Figure \ref{fig:geometric-aeff-demos} shows the corresponding valve characteristics for each geometric shape, for in both liquid and gas service in each case.
-Note how fold points are not always obvious when we look at lift versus $p_v$ characteristics (dashsed lines) but are more readily observed when plotting lift versus $p_r$ (solid lines).
+Figure \ref{fig:geometric-aeff-demos} shows the corresponding valve characteristics for each geometry, in both liquid and gas service in each case.
+Fold points are not always obvious when lift is plotted against the valve pressure $p_v$, shown by dashed lines, but are more readily observed when lift is plotted against the reservoir pressure $p_r$, shown by solid lines.